 Dr. King has been at NVCC on the Loudoun campus for the past 21 years, where she teaches or has taught courses in psychology, including introduction (honors option), educational psychology, developmental psychology, child psychology, lifespan human developmental science, research methods for the behavioral sciences, and theories of personality (honors option).
 She is a constructivist theorist and uses constructivist instructional strategies in the classroom.
 King is an advocate of community engagement and service learning as important instructional models.

 Professional service includes: Chair of Board, Eastern Coast Colleges Social Science Association (ECCSSA);Editor-in-Chief, The ECCSSA Journal; Former member, Education Advisory Board for the University of Virginia's Northern Virginia Center; and, Former member, Planning Committee of the National Assessment of Educational Progress (NAEP), 2011 Writing Framework and Assessment for the nation.
 King currently is a program monitor/Event representative for the Smithsonian Institution's Resident Associates Program where she monitors assigned lectures and events for the educational arm of the Smithsonian.
-This role affords her the opportunity to meet some of the top scholars and renown persons from across the world.
+This role affords her the opportunity to meet some of the top scholars and renowned persons from across the world.
 She has served in this role for approximately 21 years.
 She provides 50-150 hours of service per year to the Smithsonian Institution.